 Push the Vehicle Dynamic Control off switch again or restart the engine and the system will operate normally.
-See "Vehicle Dynamic Control (VDC) system" in the "Starting and driving" section of this manual.
+For additional information, refer to "Vehicle Dynamic Control (VDC) system" in the "Starting and driving" section of this manual.

 The Vehicle Dynamic Control light also comes on when you turn the ignition key to the ON position.
 The light will turn off after about 2 seconds if the system is operational.
 If the light stays on or comes on along with the SLIP indicator light while you are driving, have the Vehicle Dynamic Control system checked by a NISSAN dealer.